vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 ### Workflow design

-R's [`pmml` package](https://cran.r-project.org/package=pmml) is one of the most popular PMML producer software.
+The legacy [`pmml`](https://cran.r-project.org/package=pmml) package is a popular PMML converter.
 However, the quality of PMML documents varies dramatically between supported model types.
-Around the negative end of the spectrum is the support for AdaBoost models as implemented by the [`ada` package](https://cran.r-project.org/package=ada).
+Around the negative end of the spectrum is the support for AdaBoost models as implemented by the [`ada`](https://cran.r-project.org/package=ada) package.

 This blog post is aimed at demonstrating a workflow for tidying AdaBoost PMML documents.

-The exercise starts with training a binary classification model using the built-in ["soldat" dataset](https://www.rdocumentation.org/packages/ada/versions/2.0-5/topics/soldat).
-The challenge is to predict whether a chemical compound is soluble or not based on its structure: `solubility = f(chemical structure)`.
+The exercise starts with training a binary classification model using R's built-in "soldat" dataset.
+The objective is to predict whether a chemical compound is soluble or not based on its structure: `solubility = f(chemical structure)`.
 The data matrix has 5631 rows and 73 columns.
 The target column (ie. dependent variable) "y" is a categorical integer.
 Active columns (ie. independent variables) "x1", "x2", .., "x72" are continuous doubles.

 ``` r
 library("ada")